 A couple of years back, after a long backpacking trip, I decided that it was time to lay down some roots for a little while.
 And I knew exactly where I wanted to base myself – the city I felt most connected to in ten months of traveling, Mexico City.

 So often, people tell me that they are scared about visiting DF (short for Distrito Federal and what everybody in Mexico calls Mexico City) – that they are worried about the crime levels and finding a place for themselves in such a vast city.

-But so much of what people know about Mexico City (and Mexico in general, actually) is an extremely one-sided report from news stories that just doesn’t take into account how cool Mexico City is.
+But so much of what people know about Mexico City (and Mexico in general, actually) is a highly one-sided report from news stories that don't take into account how cool Mexico City is.

 1. It has an incredible arts culture

 But DF also has an impressive contemporary arts culture.
-The Soumaya Museum was constructed by the world's richest man, Carlos Slim Helu, to house his own impressive private art collection.
+The Soumaya Museum was constructed by one of the world's richest men, Carlos Slim Helu, to house his amazing private art collection.

 2. The street food

-There are few people who visit Mexico City and don't get totally blown away by the street food culture.
+Few people visit Mexico City and don't get blown away by the street food culture.

-It is impressive to the say the least with more variety than you would expect – DF serves up way more than tacos (although those are delicious too).
+It is impressive, with more variety than you'd expect.
+DF serves up way more than tacos (although those are delicious too).